healthreimb_level2_title

-What is a Health Reimbursement Arrangement (HRA)
+Health Reimbursement Arrangement

-A Health Reimbursement Arrangement is a tax-advantaged benefit that allows both employees and employers to save on the cost of healthcare.
+A Health Reimbursement Arrangement (HRA) is a tax-advantaged benefit that allows both employees and employers to save on the cost of healthcare.

 HRA plans are employer-funded medical reimbursement plans.
 The employer sets aside a specific amount of pre-tax dollars for employees to pay for health care expenses on an annual basis.
 Based on the plan design, HRAs can generate significant savings in overall health benefits.